-Cureton Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
-This plan was revised in 2012.
+Evidence of student safety at Meyer Elementary School includes monitoring of grounds and classrooms at all times by the administrator, teachers, custodians, Para-professionals, and parent volunteers.
+All visitors are required to enter through the front office, sign in, and receive permission before proceeding onto the campus.
+Our school has a very detailed, comprehensive school safety plan which outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the Cureton Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The plan was last approved in February 2013.
-The Safety Plan and drill procedures are reviewed during the year with all staff.
+The Safety Plan is developed by the Meyer Safety Committee and School Site Council before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
+The plan was last approved in the February of 2013.
+The Safety Plan and drill procedures are reviewed throughout the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.
-The Cureton Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, Internet policy, and a nondiscriminatory policy on student rights and responsibilities.
-The Safety Plan is revised annually.
+Meyer Elementary School has monthly fire drills, quarterly earthquake drills, and yearly Code Red/Code Blue training and/or updates.